cerebris/jsonapi-resources-site/src/v0.9/guide/controllers.md

 #### Namespaces

 JSONAPI::Resources supports namespacing of controllers and resources.
-With namespacing you can version your API.
+With namespacing, you can version your API.

-If you namespace your controller it will require a namespaced resource.
+If you namespace your controller, it will require a namespaced resource.

-In the following example we have a `resource` that isn't namespaced, and one that has now been namespaced.
+In the following example, we have a `resource` that isn't namespaced, and one that has now been namespaced.
 There are slight differences between the two resources, as might be seen in a new version of an API:

 ```ruby
 class PostResource < JSONAPI::Resource